-Initial outsourcing agreements were traditionally built upon fixed price model, though nowadays there is another abundantly used business model, namely time-and-material.
-Selecting the right pricing contract can become a tricky problem because it should fit your company’s operating procedure, contracted requirements and goals, as well as general expenses borne by vendor.
+Initial outsourcing agreements were traditionally built upon a fixed price model, though nowadays there is another abundantly used business model, namely time-and-material.
+Selecting the right pricing contract can become a tricky problem because it should fit your company’s operating procedure, contracted requirements and goals, as well as general expenses borne by the vendor.

 Fixed price vs time and materials: the basics

-When to use fixed price contract:
+When to use a fixed price contract: